 It displays the current speed factor of the song analysis compared to the real duration of the songs.
 E.g. if it displays a factor of 60, a 5 minute song is analyzed in just 5 seconds.
 While analyzing it additionally displays the number of available processor cores.

-Please don't confuse the “Volume Adjustment” sliders with “Sound Check”. iTunes offers two ways to adjust the volume of songs.
+Please don't confuse the “Volume Adjustment” sliders with “Sound Check”.
+Music/iTunes offers two ways to adjust the volume of songs.
 The manual “Volume Adjustment” slider is in the “Options” tab of the song information dialog.
 But iVolume modifies the “Sound Check” information.
-This value can be seen in the “Summary” tab of the song information dialog; it's labeled “Volume”.
+This value can be seen in the “File” (or “Summary” in older iTunes versions) tab of the song information dialog; it's labeled “Volume”.
 For best results, the manual “Volume Adjustment” sliders have to be set to “None” so that they do not interfere with “Sound Check”.
 But iVolume can check this for you automatically.

 If you have a Mac running Mac OS X 10.4 or 10.5 or a Mac with PPC processor, please download iVolume Version 3.6 here.